What is Road Runner?

 # What are dead wheels/odometry?

 TL;DR Dead wheels allow accurate positional tracking of mecanum drives at high speeds and accelerations.
+Check out gm0's section on odometry (opens new window) for more detailed information!

 # What is the difference between two and three wheel odometry?